mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     that can be clicked to navigate to them
 - can add words to a dictionary
   - global, workspace-specific, or folder-specific
+    - can press ctrl-. (cmd-.) to see word suggestions and options to add to each of the dictionaries
     - I added keyboard shortcuts
       - to add to folder dictionary, ctrl-W f (cmd-W f)
       - to add to global dictionary, ctrl-W g (cmd-W g)
   - sometimes asks for confirmation at top
   - the global dictionary is in user settings in the "cSpell.userWords" property